17-day mountain bike trip in Western Uganda

 Pricing

-Are you as excited about cycling holidays in Uganda as we are?
-Here is what’s included in this trip:
+Have you become just as excited about cycling in Uganda as we are?
+We completely understand.
+Check below to see what is included in the price.

 Included

-• All meals (breakfast, lunch, and dinner), unless otherwise specified
+• All meals (breakfast, lunch, and dinner), unless stated otherwise

-• 4WD support vehicle for a maximum of 4 passengers plus the driver and guide
+• 4WD for a maximum of 4 passengers, alongside the driver and guide

 • Transfers to and from the airport

-• Snacks, water, and fresh fruit during cycling
+• Snacks, water, and fresh fruit while cycling

-• Routes tailored to the skill level of the travellers
+• Routes tailored to the traveller's skill level

 Accommodation